yaana25bce10680-netizen/digital-literacy-project/task-5-cybercrime/prevention-checklist.md

-# Stay Safe Online: A VITian Guide
+# Stay Safe Online:

-Stay Safe Online: A VITian Guide
+Stay Safe Online:

 1)	PIN is for Sending, Not Receiving: You do not need to enter the UPI PIN for receiving funds.
 In case you're prompted for the PIN, it is a phishing attempt.